Back

 Christine Bakter, Associate Director

-Christine’s journey as a disability advocate began in 2001, when her oldest son, Alex, was diagnosed with autism spectrum disorder.
+Christine’s journey as a disability advocate began in 2001 when her oldest son was diagnosed with autism spectrum disorder.
 Alarmed at the lack of autism awareness and weak federal response to autism at the time, Christine became involved with the Princeton-based National Alliance on Autism Research (NAAR), which later merged operations with Autism Speaks.
-She served as Walk Chairperson for the Central New Jersey Walk FAR for NAAR and Autism Speaks Walk events from 2004 to 2007; during her tenure the event raised $900,000 and doubled in attendance.
-During these years she also participated in the federal and state advocacy programs of both organizations where she effectively built relationships with several Members of Congress, garnering support for the Combating Autism Act and its reauthorization, the Department of Defense Autism Research Program and the Achieving a Better Life (ABLE) Act.
-In 2007, she became New Jersey’s first Statewide Advocacy Chair for the New Jersey Chapter of Autism Speaks and worked closely with fellow advocates to pass insurance reform requiring state-regulated health plans to cover therapies for individuals with autism and I/DD, including Applied Behavioral Analysis..
+During these years she participated in the federal and state advocacy programs of both organizations where she effectively built relationships with several Members of Congress, garnering support for the Combating Autism Act and its reauthorization, the Department of Defense Autism Research Program, and the Achieving a Better Life (ABLE) Act.
+In 2007, she became New Jersey’s first Statewide Advocacy Chair for the New Jersey Chapter of Autism Speaks and worked closely with fellow advocates to pass insurance reform requiring state-regulated health plans to cover evidence-based therapies for children with autism and other developmental disabilities.

 Christine holds a Bachelor of Arts degree in psychology from The College of New Jersey.